sweintritt/cora/README.md

 August Rush (Mark Mancina) - August's Rhapsody
 ```

 While playing cora will list the played songs.
-To stop, just press enter.
+To stop, just press *enter* or *ctrl-c*

 ## Select a specific url